 Vaccination against Canicola and Icterohaemorragiae has been traditional for dogs as it is included in the basic distemper shot (DHLPP - the “L” stands for leptospirosis).
 The American Animal Hospital Association vaccine guidelines consider vaccination against leptospirosis to be optional but recommends that if one is going to vaccinate for leptospirosis, one should use a vaccine covering all four serovars.

-In the past, leptospirosis vaccine was felt to be associated with a higher chance of immunological vaccine reactions, but vaccines made from leptospires grown in protein-free media have made vaccination reaction far less likely.
-A recent study involving thousands of dogs and their vaccinations showed no increase in vaccine reaction risk with leptospirosis vaccination.
+In the past, leptospirosis vaccine was felt to be associated with a higher chance of immunological vaccine reactions, but vaccines made from leptospires grown in protein-free media have made vaccination reaction less likely.
+Vaccination reactions considered to represent the normal vaccination process include fever, swelling at the injection site, and joint/muscle pain.
+These symptoms should resolve after a day or so.
+Small dogs are more likely to experience reactions.

 Other important aspects of prevention include controlling rodents in the pet's environment and removing standing water.